-Without reform it will be difficult to bring in the necessary number of workers, meaning not only that fewer Americans will be able to age at home, but that care facilities may be forced to shut down.
+Without reform it will be difficult to bring in the necessary number of immigrant laborers to help America’s seniors thrive, meaning not only that fewer Americans will be able to age at home, but that care facilities may be forced to shut down.

 One possible reform is to reinstate and modify the H-1C visa program by adding home health aides as a qualified occupation in addition to nurses.
 The underutilized program, which was discontinued in 2009, allowed for foreign nurses to come to the U.S. for up to three years to work in areas that had nursing shortages.